salesforce-heroku-workshops/git-and-github-workshop/index.md

 In the git configuration you can set up aliases for commands and options you regularly use, or event call out to scripts.
 You can also specify tools for merging and viewing *diffs* (differences between files and commits).
 We will cover setting up aliases and other configuration options in secition ...

+Read the [official documentation on git customisation](http://git-scm.com/book/en/Customizing-Git-Git-Configuration) for more options.

 [Back to top...](#top)